Arkham/juliu.is/content/blog/a-simple-tmux/index.md

 Press `Ctrl-a b` to break the current pane into a new window.

+Another shortcut I use all the time is `Ctrl-a z` to expand the current pane full-screen.
+Press it again to return to your previous pane configuration.

 ### Vim integration

-First of all, install [vim-tmux-navigator](https://github.com/christoomey/vim-tmux-navigator) and add these remaps to your `.vimrc`:
+First of all, install [vim-tmux-navigator](https://github.com/christoomey/vim-tmux-navigator) and add these lines to your `~/.vimrc`:

 ```vim
 nnoremap <C-J> <C-W>j